How Much Does PSA Grading Cost? Complete 2026 Pricing Breakdown

 This is the hidden cost that catches many submitters off guard.
 If your card grades higher than expected and the graded value exceeds your declared value, PSA may reclassify your card into a higher service tier and charge the difference.

-For example, if you submit a card at the Value tier ($20, max $499 declared value) and it grades as a PSA 10 worth $1,200, PSA may bump it to the Regular tier and charge you the $30 difference.
+For example, if you submit a card at the Regular tier ($79.99, max $1,500 declared value) and it grades as a PSA 10 worth $4,000, PSA may reclassify it to Express and charge you the price difference.

 Pro tip: Be realistic with declared values.
 Under-declaring to save money can backfire, while over-declaring wastes money on a higher service tier you may not need.